agmip/specifications/Adjustments.rst

 startdate
     A fixed or relative date to start the adjustment If no startdate is specified, the changes will begin on the start of simulation date.
+      CHP: need details on how a relative date would work.
+Offset from start of simulation or planting date?
+Do we need this?

 enddate
     A fixed or relative date to remove the adjustment If no enddate is specified, the changes will end at the end of simulation date.
+      CHP: need details on how a relative date would work.
+Offset from start of simulation or planting date or startdate?
+Do we need this?

 apply_to
     When dealing with soil layer data, which layer (by depth in cm) this modification is to apply to.